-There is a similar work that we have studied which is focused in structural and dielectric properties of CCTO-PT for x=0.0 to 1.0, that is published recently [21].
-The result found confirm that the PT increases the dielectric permittivity of CCTO ceramic for all the PT content.
-But we noticed that the PT decreases the diffused character between x = 0.4 and 0.6So, we have chosen the x = 0.5 rate of PT, to confirm the evolution of these dielectric properties.
-There are similar works we carried out in (1-x)CCTO-xPZT [22], (1-x)CCTO-xBaTiO $3$ [23] and BST-CCTO [18].
-In this work, we have investigated the effect of adding PT on structural properties of CCTO ceramic at x=0.5.
-The microstructure properties of the powders have been investigated using X-ray diffraction (XRD) patterns and scanning electron microscopy (XEM).
-The temperature and frequency variation of the dielectric properties has also been investigated.
-Finally, the optical results were discussed.
+There is a similar work that has been studied which is focused in structural and dielectric properties of CCTO-PT for x=0.0 to 1.0, that is published recently [21].
+The results confirmed that the PT increases the dielectric permittivity of CCTO ceramic for all the PT content.
+But it is noticed that the PT decreases the diffused character between x = 0.4 and 0.6.
+Thus, the x = 0.5 rate of PT is chosen, to confirm the evolution of these dielectric properties.
+There are similar works previously carried out in (1-x)CCTO-xPZT [22], (1-x)CCTO-xBaTiO3 [23] and BST-CCTO [18].In this work, the effect of adding PT on structural properties of CCTO ceramic at x=0.5 was investigated.
+The microstructure properties of the powders have been investigated using X-ray diffraction (XRD) patterns and scanning electron microscopy (SEM).
+The temperature and frequency variation of the dielectric properties has also been investigated.Finally, the optical results were discussed.

-2. Experimental methods
+2. EXPERIMENTAL METHODS

-The (1-x)CCTO-xPT (where x = 0.00, 0.50 and 1.00) ceramic composites were prepared by combining the solid state and sol-gel reactions.
-In the beginning, we prepare the CCTO by a solid-state reaction using $CaCO_3$ (purity 99.5 %), CuO (purity 99.7 %) and TiO_2 (purity 99.8 %), as raw materials.
+The (1-x) CCTO-xPT (where x = 0.00, 0.50 and 1.00) ceramic composites were prepared by combining the solid state and sol-gel reactions.
+In the beginning, the CCTO was prepared by a solid-state reaction using CaCO3(purity 99.5 %), CuO (purity 99.7 %) and TiO2(purity 99.8 %)as raw materials.
 These materials were weighted in stochiometric proportion and were blended using an agate mortar for 1h, after that milled with the acetone for 3h.
-The obtained powder was calcined in air at 1050~ °C for 4h.
+The obtained powder was calcined in air at 1050 °C for 4h.

-After that the PT ceramic powder was prepared by a sol-gel method.
-The starting materials were the lead (II) acetate trihydrate ($Pb(CH_3COO)2.3H_2O$, purity 99%) and titanium isopropoxide, ($Ti(OCH(CH_3)2)4$, 97%).
+After that, the PT ceramic powder was prepared by a sol-gel method.
+The starting materials were the lead (II) acetate trihydrate (Pb(CH3COO)2.3H2O, purity 99%) and titanium isopropoxide, (Ti(OCH(CH3)2)4, 97%).
 The titanium isopropoxide was mixed with the lactic acid and water.
 The resulting dispersion was heated on a hot plate under stirring at 70-80 °C to get a homogenous sol (titanium sol).
-Afer which, the lead acetate was dissolved in distilled water and mixed with titanium sol and placed in the oven for 48 h then the dry gel was calcined at 700 °C for 4 h in the atmosphere.
+After which, the lead acetate was dissolved in distilled water and mixed with titanium sol and placed in the oven for 48 h then the dry gel was calcined at 700 °C for 4 h in the atmosphere.

-In the final step, the (1-x) CCTO-xPT composites were synthesised by using the calcined CCTO and PT and they were mixed in stochiometric proportion using an agate mortar for 1h, then milled under acetone for 2h.
+In the final step, the (1-x)CCTO-xPTcomposites were synthesized by using the calcined CCTO and PT and they were mixed in stochiometric proportion using an agate mortar for 1h, then milled under acetone for 2h.
 The obtained powder was dried at 400 °C for 2h.

-To study the structural properties of these powders, we have used the X-Ray Diffraction (XRD) and the Rietveld refinement.
+To study the structural properties of these powders, the X-Ray Diffraction (XRD) and the Rietveld refinement were used.
 These analyses are performed using a Siemens X'Pert diffractometer.
-The monochromatic X-ray radiation is produced by a copper anticathode $K\alpha$ line.
-The spectra are recorded at the speed $0.02^{\circ}/\text{min}$.
-The filter is a nickel pellet (Ni) for filtering the doublet $K\alpha{1}$, $K\alpha{2}$ characterized by an average wavelength $\lambda k\alpha$ = 1.5406 Å. The continuous acceleration voltage used is 40 kV and the heating current is 30 mA.
+The monochromatic X-ray radiation is produced by a copper anticathode K α line.
+The spectra are recorded at the speed 0.02°/min.
+The filter is a nickel pellet (Ni) for filtering the doublet K α_1 , K α_2 characterized by an average wavelength $\lambda k \alpha = 1.5406$ Å. The continuous acceleration voltage used is 40 kV and the heating current is 30 mA.
 A computer that gives access to all these functions controls the system.
-The obtained results were fitted using the Rietveld method in fullProf software.
+The obtained results were fitted using the Rietveld method in "fullProf" software.
 The UV-visible scattering spectra of the samples are recorded using the JASCO V-570 spectrometer (LASMAR Laboratory, FSM-Meknes).